wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 == Changelog ==

+= 3.8.3 =
+- Improved the settings menu interface with the new shortcode usage instruction.

-Changelog can be found at the following URL http://www.tipsandtricks-hq.com/ecommerce/?p=319
+Full changelog for all versions can be found at the following URL: http://www.tipsandtricks-hq.com/ecommerce/?p=319